simonorono/mcbodex/README.md

-# RDex
+# McboDex

 ## What is this?

-RDex is a Pokédex viewer.
+McboDex is a Pokédex viewer.
 It was created with the purpose of improving my React and Redux skills.

 ## Who am I?